 - Timer – Use a variety of timers just to make it engaging.
 I have placed my iPad on the doc cam and had it count down while students transitioned.
 I have personally counted backward, 5… 4… 3… and depending on your class, you could use the classic, “1, 2, 3, eyes on me.”

 - Keyword – Sometimes you are going to want to give specific directions to students and then they may transition.
 You will need a keyword that will help students understand that now they can go into the next activity, such as “go.”

 This is also a great time to remind them of your expectations during the transition.
-When students know what they should be doing, there are less behavior problems and less time wasted.
+When students know what they should be doing, there are fewer behavior problems and less time wasted.

 6.)
 Give consequences and rewards.
 Just with anything in classroom management, help students understand that there will be some consequences if they waste valuable class time.
 For me, I just took whatever time off of mine that they wasted (check your school’s policy).
 For a reward, work toward a classroom reward (or even something simple such as getting to line up first!) for every time they transition faster than expected and met the expectations.
 It’s at your discretion.

 7.)
 Challenge them.
 Once in a while, write how long it took them to transition on the board.
 Then out of the blue (do not do it all the time, it has to be a once in a while thing), say transition challenge.
 Challenge students to transition faster than the time on the board.
 However, make it clear to students they cannot run or do anything that could potentially be harmful.
 I’m always amazed at how fast students move.
 You could also do this same thing, but in the form of teams – use the competitive edge of teams against teams.